Three-point revolution: 2010s: The Stephen Curry effect

-Point guard Stephen Curry and the Golden State Warriors are largely credited as the pioneers of the three-point revolution.
+Point guard Stephen Curry and the Golden State Warriors are largely credited as the pioneers of the three point revolution.
 Drafted by the Golden State Warriors in the 2009 NBA Draft, 7th overall, Curry was considered the best three-point shooter in his draft class, and by the end of the 2012–13 season, was considered one of the best three point shooters in NBA history, when he broke the record for three-field goals made in a single season with 272.
-Curry's shooting efficiency from well-behind the three-point line, and his versatility shooting off-the-dribble or in-motion, made him a singular offensive talent in the history of the NBA.
-Golden State's personnel moves have all sought to leverage the shooting ability of Curry into team success.
+Golden State's plays have all sought to leverage the shooting ability of Curry into team success.

 In 2011, Golden State reaffirmed their prioritization of the three-point shot by drafting shooting guard Klay Thompson 11th overall in the 2011 NBA Draft.
 Like Curry, Thompson was also regarded as the best three-point shooter in his draft class.
 His shooting ability created space for offense from Curry and others, as opposing defenses were forced to stay attached to both Thompson and Curry, to avoid giving up an open three-point shot from either of the guards.
 Thompson also excelled as a perimeter defender, preventing opposing players from creating open three-point shots for themselves and others.

 A year later, the Golden State Warriors drafted another complementary player in the 2012 NBA Draft in forward Draymond Green.
 Drafted 35th overall, Green was not considered a three-point shooter, but added immense value on both sides of the court.
 Offensively, Green's basketball intelligence meant he was responsible for passing the ball in the Warriors' halfcourt offense, misdirecting defenses to create open three-point opportunities for Curry and Thompson.
 At 6'6, 230 lbs, Green was strong enough to guard larger forwards and centers, but still quick enough to guard faster forwards and guards who relied on the three-point shot.
 Green's basketball intelligence was valuable defense too, as he could often be seen reading offensive plays early, and directing teammates on defense to stop opposing players from generating open three-point shots.